lyricbowditch/my-website/index.md

 # About

 <b>Lyric Bowditch is a Podcast and Live Event Producer</b> for the iDeas Lab at the Johns Hopkins Berman Institute of Bioethics.
-With a focus on storytelling, Lyric also offers independent podcast/live event consulting, development, and production services.
+Lyric also develops podcasts as an independent contractor and produces original audio journalism investigations of her own.
 Forthcoming projects include a series on election trust research for the University of California San Diego, an audio documentary for BBC Radio 4, and a narrative limited series that placed runner-up in RESONATE's 2025 Pitch Party competition.

 Previously, Lyric served as the Executive Producer of House of SpeakEasy, where she led the team behind the literary live-storytelling show <i>Seriously Entertaining</i>, including two co-productions with <i>The New Yorker</i>.
 Other prior freelance roles include executive producer of the World Monuments Fund 60th Anniversary Summit, producer for the podcasts <i>HISTORY This Week</i> and <i>The Messy Parts</i>, and scriptwriter for <i>National Park After Dark</i>.